Chief Executive Officer

 Erin has worked for over 10 years in the prevention of substance use disorders.
 She has experience in leading a community coalition and training communities to begin community level prevention efforts.
 She has received Coalition Academy training through Community Anti-Drug Coalitions of America, is a trained Recovery Coach, and has had training in racial equity and disparity issues through the Racial Equity Institute.

 Erin currently serves on the Addiction Professionals of North Carolina board as the North East Regional Vice President.
 Locally she serves on the board of the Wilson Housing Authority and belongs to The Rotary Club of Wilson.

 She has lived in Wilson for 17 years, has a husband named Aaron, and two children, Audrey (7) & Axel (4).

 Doug joined Community Impact NC in 2018, where he serves as the Eastern Regional Director of Community Support under the Division of Coalition Support.
 Doug has experience working in

 public safety areas with Law Enforcement, Emergency Medical Services, Fire, and 911.

-He has also worked in the technology services field prior to joining Community Impact
+He has also worked in the technology services field providing support to public safety agencies prior to joining Community Impact NC.

 Doug has received training from Community Anti-Drug Coalitions of America and is a